 - I’ll give you some suggestions on what to do to get relief AND to avoid triggering the pain.

-If I personally didn’t investigate my chronic lower back pain (that was mainly on the left side and hip bone area), I wouldn’t have been diagnosed with ankylosing spondylitis (and wouldn’t have taken action into doing something about it).
+If I didn’t investigate the constant pain I was experiencing on the left side of my lower back, I wouldn’t have been diagnosed with ankylosing spondylitis (and wouldn’t have taken action into doing something about it).
 So it’s always good to check and dig deeper to finding the root cause.

 Flexed Posture Intolerance